XNRG's Covid 19 Policy

 - The Covid-19 officer will draw on the advice of the medical team as necessary to achieve as safe an environment as possible.

-Minibus shuttles will operate with a limited capacity of driver plus 4 passengers.
+Minibus shuttles will operate with a limited capacity of driver plus 4 passengers, to and from Princes Risborough Station, starting at 07.15.
 Everyone on board will wear a face covering.
-Where possible, please drive to and from the event.
+Shelter is limited at the event HQ, so participants should not arrive too early for their start.

 Arriving at the event